TPolzer/spark-clrdd/README.md

 This software was part of my master's thesis.
 It provides a Spark RDD which can store and process data with OpenCL.
-It is probably not complete enough for your purposes, but feel free to use it under the terms the Apache Licence 2.0 (https://www.apache.org/licenses/LICENSE-2.0).
+It is probably not complete enough for your purposes, but feel free to use it under the terms of the Apache Licence 2.0 (https://www.apache.org/licenses/LICENSE-2.0).